 The Australian Bureau of Statistics (ABS) carried out a survey in 1997 to analyze the mental wellbeing in the local population.
 According to Rodebaugh, Holaway, and Heimberg (2008), women were twice as more predisposed to having Generalized Anxiety Disorder that is 4.3%; 10.3% as compared to men with the percentage of 2.0% to 3.6%.
 Similar findings were gathered in another study where females had double (5.0%) the risk of having anxiety disorders in a year than males (2.4%).
-(Blazer, Hughes, George, Swartz, & Boyer, 1991).
+(Blazer, Hughes, George, Swartz, M., & Boyer, 1991).
 One of a study conducted in Australia, highlighted women (3.7%) to have 1.5 times more chances of having GAD than men (2.4%) (Australian Board Statistics, 1997).
 A number of other psychometric analyses have confirmed females' superiority on anxiety scores as compared to males.
 (Spitzer, Kroenke, Williams, & Lowe, 2006), and the Penn State Worry Questionnaire (Meyer, Miller, Metzger, & Borkovec, 1990).

-Researches on the prevalence of general anxiety symptoms in children also explained girls to report fearfulness and tension more than boys (Mackinaw-Koons & Vasey, 2000).
-The general anxiety symptoms in children is termed as 'overanxious disorder' (OD) (APA, 1994; Mackinaw-Koons & Vasey, 2000).
+Researches on the prevalence of general anxiety symptoms in children also explained girls to report fearfulness and tension more than boys (Mackinaw-Koons &Vasey, 2000).

+The general anxiety symptoms in children is termed as 'overanxious disorder' (OD) (APA, 1994; Mackinaw-Koons&Vasey, 2000).
 Studies conducted by Costello, and Angold, (1995) and Simonoff, Pickles, Meyer, Silberg, Maes, Loeber, Rutter, Hewitt and Eaves (1997) also reported raised level of OD in girls compared to boys.
 More studies in this domain have provided evidences of higher diagnosed cases of anxiety disorder such as GAD in adolescent girls than boys with the ratio of 3:1 (Cohen, Kasen, 1993; Simonoff et al., 1997; Whitaker, Johnson, Shaffer, 1990).

-Barsky, Peekna, and Borus, (2001) propose females to report somatic symptoms, like as headaches, back pain, dizziness and joint or limb pain, comparable to males.
-The National Comorbidity Survey data, also seconds the previous study (Breslau, Chilcoat, Peterson, & Schultz, 2000).
-Other anxiety disorder such as panic disorder was also reported to be common in females then males (Joyce, Bushnell, Oakley-Browne, Wells, & Hornblow, 1989; Katerndahl and Realini, 1993; Reed and Witchen, 1998).
-Eaton, Kessler, Wittchen, and Magee, (1994) reported panic disorder to be 2.5 times more prevalent in females than males and the level increase by growing age.
+Barsky, Peekna, and Borus, (2001); Kroenke and Spitzer, (2006) propose females to report somatic symptoms, like as headaches, back pain, dizziness and joint or limb pain, comparable to males.

+The National Co-morbidity Survey data, also seconds the previous (Breslau, Chilcoat, Peterson, & Schultz, 2000).
+Other anxiety disorder such as panic disorder suggested that panic disorder was also reported to be common in females then males (Joyce, Bushnell, Oakley-Browne, Wells, & Katerndahl Realini, 1993: Reed Hornblow.
+1989: and and Witchen.
+Eaton, Kessler, Wittchen, and Magee (1994) reported panic disorder to be 2.5 times more common in females than males and the level increase by growing age.
 Younkers, Ellison, Shera, Pratt, Langford, Cole, White, Lavori, & Keller (1992) in one of their longitudinal study reported twice the chances of remission of panic disorder symptoms in females compared to males.

-Similar findings were obtained by Maya, Asnaani and Idan (2017) with higher levels of social anxiety disorder symptoms in females than males.
+Similar findings were obtained by Maya, Asnaani and Idan (2017) with higher levels of Social anxiety disorder symptoms in females than males.